 Disks are divided into logical units called partitions.
-Figure 1-3 shows an example of a partitioned disk.
-Partitions divide the disk into fixed-size portions that can be used by IRIX or by users for different purposes.
+An example of a partitioned disk is shown in Figure 1-3.
+Partitions divide the disk into fixed-size portions which can be used by IRIX or by users for different purposes.
 Partition sizes are measured in 512-byte disk blocks.
-On SCSI disks, partitions only need to be integral numbers of disk blocks.
+On SCSI disks, partitions merely need to be integral numbers of disk blocks.